thinkorswim vs Robinhood Legend

 Final Verdict

-Both Legend and thinkorswim are useful trading platforms that should be seriously considered.
-Legend is the easier of the two, while thinkorswim is useful for practice trading and advanced strategies in live trading.
+Both Legend and thinkorswim are useful trading platforms that deserve serious consideration.
+Legend is the easier of the two, while thinkorswim is stronger for practice trading and more advanced live-trading strategies.

 About the Author